simonolander/aws-lambda-lab/README.md

     ├── postMessage
     └── postMessage.zip
 ```
 The zips should be about **2.8 MB** in size.
-If they are smaller you probably forgot to zip recursively.
+If they are smaller, verify that you zipped recursively.
 ```bash
 du -h lambdas/*.zip
 # 2.8M	lambdas/getMessages.zip